stavzog/mini_Neural_Network/README.md

 # Renewed Library
 A new simple neural network library inspired by kotlin-dl.
 Currently it supports neural network creation with dense layers but the stochastic gradient descent algorithm still needs work.
-As such the api remains unusable.
+As such this library remains unusable.

 ## Making a network in the new library
 ```kotlin